Military and Overseas Voters

 Residence is defined in Section 1.015 of the Texas Election Code (the “Code”) as the voter’s permanent home to which he or she intends to return after any temporary absence.
 This definition also implies that you lived at the location at one time and intend to return, so generally, you cannot list a location where you have never been physically present.

-As per (Senate Bill 100, 82nd Legislature) your application is valid for 1 calendar year.
+As per (Senate Bill 100, 82nd Legislature) your application is valid for one calendar year, (January-December).
 If you move please notify us as soon as possible.

 Early Voting Clerk